Oprah Winfrey prevails in 'Own Your Power' lawsuit

 “Though they may aspire to do so, plaintiffs present no evidence indicating a likelihood of creating a global media presence capable of attracting an audience of millions,” Crotty wrote.

-Patricia Lawrence-Kolaras, a lawyer for Kelly-Brown, did not immediately respond to requests for comment.
+Patricia Lawrence-Kolaras, a lawyer for the plaintiffs, said her clients plan to appeal Judge Crotty’s decision.

 Jonathan Donnellan, Hearst’s deputy general counsel, said the defendants are pleased with the decision.